Milley acted to prevent Trump from misusing nuclear weapons, war with China, book says

 Those scenarios didn't come to fruition.

-The book also revealed a previously unreported call between then-Vice President Mike Pence and former VP Dan Quayle in late December.
-Pence was seeking advice about Trump's demand that he refused to recognize the election results during the electoral vote count on Jan.
+The book also revealed a previously unreported call between then-Vice President Mike Pence and former Vice President Dan Quayle in late December.
+Pence was seeking advice about Trump's demand that he refuse to recognize the election results during the electoral vote count on Jan.
 6.

 Pence told him, "I've been trying to tell Trump," but "there are other guys there saying I have this power."